cauerego/cauerego.github.io/_posts/2015-12-25-new-blog-platform-once-again.markdown

 I was trying out Jekyll with prose.io and just now, very luckily, found this.
 Tiny press.
 Just awesome!
 If I can connect comments to muut, flarum or even discourse (not so sure about Disqus) I'll probably switch blog platform again pretty soon! :)

-edit: damn, I've picked a theme ugly as fuck!

 <small>*wrote mostly on web mobile*</small>